Downing Street Lockdown Party: What were the Covid-19 rules in May 2020?

-What were the Covid rules in May 2020, was there a party at Downing Street and what has Boris Johnston said?
+Downing Street Lockdown Party: What were the Covid rules in May 2020 and what has Boris Johnston said?

-News has broken that an alleged party took place in the Downing Street Garden in May 2020.
+The Prime Minister has broken his silence on the party that took place at the Downing Street Garden on May 20, 2020.

 Here's everything you need to know about what the lockdown rules were in May 2020 and what Boris Johnston has said so far.

-The alleged party was uncovered by ITV News, who discovered an email sent by Boris Johnston's private secretary, Martin Reynolds inviting up to 100 people to "socially distanced drinks in the No 10 garden this evening".
+The party was uncovered by ITV News, who discovered an email sent by Boris Johnston's private secretary, Martin Reynolds to up to 100 people inviting them to "socially distanced drinks in the No 10 garden this evening".

 Read More